facebookresearch/vissl/docs/source/ssl_approaches/vision_transformers.rst

         interval_scaling: [rescaled, rescaled]
         update_interval: step
         lengths: [0.017, 0.983]
+      # Parameters to omit from regularization.
+      # We don't want to regularize the class token or position in the ViT.
+      non_regularized_parameters: [pos_embedding, class_token]

 Again, these hyperparameters reflect the authors' recipe in the original ViT publication.
 It's also worth pointing out that VISSL offers a lot control of the optimizer, so be sure to `read up on it <https://vissl.readthedocs.io/en/v0.1.5/vissl_modules/optimizer.html>`_ and poke around in ``vissl/config/defaults.yaml``. `AdamW <https://arxiv.org/abs/1711.05101>`_ thus far seems like the most consistently successful optimizer for training vision transformers, so we use it in all our config files.